Hebrews 12

 Endurance requires renewed strength, active pursuit of holiness, and protection against root-level spiritual decay.

-13 and make straight paths for your feet, so what is lame may not be dislocated, but rather be healed.
+13 Make straight paths for your feet, so that the lame may not be disabled, but rather healed.

-14 Follow after peace with all men, and the sanctification without which no man will see the Lord,
+14 Pursue peace with everyone, as well as holiness, without which no one will see the Lord.

-17 For you know that even when he afterward desired to inherit the blessing, he was rejected, for he found no place for a change of mind though he sought it diligently with tears.
+17 For you know that afterward, when he wanted to inherit the blessing, he was rejected.
+He could find no ground for repentance, though he sought the blessing with tears.

 New covenant believers approach not Sinai's terror but heavenly Zion, the assembly of God's people, and Jesus' better covenant blood.